-In other words, by checking only 10% of transactions based on the predictive model we will detect 9 times as many fraud as if we use no model.
+In other words, by checking only 10% of transactions based on the predictive model we will detect 9 times as many frauds as if we use no model.

 We can also perform feature selection by removing the variables with feature importance smaller than a threshold.